ScandalTheVandal/Scanvan/README.md

 This is my truck mod!

-I am not complete clearing up code, and whatnot.
+I am not done with clearing up code, and whatnot.

 Credits (noting stuff down for later)